 “Beware of dogs, beware of evil workers, beware of the mutilation!”

 Three descriptions of false teachers surface in verse 2.
 We have already examined “Beware of dogs.”
 All three portraits involve false teachers.
-A warning is given for each characterization—”Beware.”
+We have a warning for each characterization—”Beware.”

 “Beware of evil workers”

 The second description of false teachers is that they were evil workers.
 They were religious workers.
 Their religion was deceitful work.
 It was deceitful because it distorted the true gospel and Christian life.
 Paul again called religious workers deceptive: